osmbe/website/_posts/2017-06-23-en-motm-julien_minet.md

 ## When and how did you discover OpenStreetMap ?

 I heard about OSM quite some time ago, via news sites on mapping and GIS.
 I started contributing in 2012.
 I have to admit that I did not believe in the project in the beginning.
-Due to the empty, white map I was really attracted to contribute.
+Due to the empty, white map I wasn't really attracted to contribute.
 Nevertheless, there were some brave pioneers that started the work and mapped the main roads, the villages, etc.
-J’ai entendu parler d’OSM assez tôt, par le biais de sites d’infos sur la cartographie et le SIG.
-Je me suis mis à contribuer en 2012.
-Au début, je dois dire que je ne croyais pas trop au projet et le fait que la carte était toute blanche dans le sud de la Belgique ne me poussait pas à y contribuer.
-Puis, de courageux pionniers ont initié le travail en cartographiant les routes principales, les villages, etc.

 ## How do you map ?
 Is this different from your early days ?